mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 Follow the [instructions](https://www.envirodiy.org/mayfly-sensor-station-manual/#connecting-a-computer-to-the-mayfly-data-logger) on the EnviroDIY website to connect the Mayfly to your computer.

   * Attach the USB cable to the Mayfly and to the computer
-  * Turn on the Mayfly
+  * Turn on the Mayfly using the `off/on` switch
-  * Select the COM port in the Arduino software (`Tools > Port`)
+  * Select the COM port in the Arduino software under the menu `Tools > Port`

 ![](/images/arduino_com-port.jpg)

-  * Open the Serial Monitor in the Adduino software (top right corner of the window) to view the output from the pre-loaded sketch
+  * Open the Serial Monitor in the Adruino software (top right corner of the window) to view the output from the pre-loaded sketch that come with the Mayfly

 ## Compiling and Uploading Code